Skip to content

 ❌ Mistake 2: Hardcoding Tax Rates

 Solution: Store tax rates in a separate "Config" sheet.
-Update the sheet once, code uses it automatically.

 ❌ Mistake 3: Not Testing with Historical Data

-What happens: You build automation, run it on 500 employees, find errors too late.
+What happens: Find errors too late.

 ❌ Mistake 4: Forgetting Audit Trails